Kelly organised the fun trike tour Sydney for John’s birthday. What a great way to celebrate!

 ANZAC Bridge

-Our favourite bridge is the ANZAC Bridge.
+Next, they rode over our favourite bridge, the ANZAC Bridge.
 We think it is incredible, a work of art and design.
-It is main bridge #3.
 Similarly, it is also great to see without a roof over your head inhibiting the view.

 Most noteworthy, the stay cable design concept development and final design for the new bridge were carried out by the Roads & Traffic Authority of NSW.
 Finally, the bridge was opened to traffic on 03 December 1995 as the Glebe Island Bridge.